-This network can be constructed from Network 7 by attaching the required capacitors in parallel to the membrane resistors ( $R{\rm M}$ ).
+This network can be constructed from Network 7 by attaching the required capacitors in parallel to the membrane resistors ($R{\rm M}$).

-Exercise 7.
+Exercise 8.

-- Attach the 10 capacitors to Network 7.
-Using 1s, 1V (0.5 V setting) and 0.75Hz pulses from the stimulator, which should be connected at A and B, observe the potential changes across each membrane resistor. - 2.
+Attach the $10\,\mu F$ capacitors to Network 7.
+Using 1s, 1V (0.5 V setting) and 0.75Hz pulses from the stimulator, which should be connected at A and B, observe the potential changes across each membrane resistor.
 Assuming the "threshold" voltage (the voltage at which an action potential is generated in a nerve cell) to be 0.2V, measure the time taken for the potential to reach threshold at each membrane resistor.
-Here, threshold means the potential value at which an action potential can be generated in a living cell. - 3.
-Record your data in the table below.
+Here, threshold means the potential value at which an action potential can be generated in a living cell.
+Plot your results as time against 'distance.'